NumEconCopenhagen/projects-2020-the-group/inauguralproject/README.md

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+HEJ